allenarduino/nodejs_blog_rest_api/README.md

-# NodeJS Social Blog REST API
+# Simple NodeJs Blog API

-> This is a complete social blog rest api powered by NodeJs and MySQL
+> This is a simple blog rest api powered by NodeJs and MySQL